imperium galactica cheats

 will have a shorter lifespan.

-With this knowledge, you can decide whether to group your fighters or not.
+With this knowledge, you can decide whether to group your

 Both options have advantages.